selesse/steam-crossplatform-sync/README.md

 your desktop (Windows), it's tedious to copy your save files over.
 It gets especially annoying if you're switching repeatedly.

+**Note**: this is largely untested and experimental - it may behave poorly and accidentally delete some files.
+Use at your own discretion.

 ## Setup

 By default, the program assumes you're using Google Drive.
 It will sync to the